ropensci/FedData/cran-comments.md

 **0 errors ✔ | 0 warnings ✔ | 1 note ✖ **

 - checking HTML version of manual ...
   - NOTE: Skipping checking HTML validation: no command 'tidy' found
-  - Explanation: As noted in an [r-source check](https://github.com/wch/r-source/blob/trunk/src/library/tools/R/check.R), this seems like an issue related to macOS's old version of HTML Tidy and not related to the package being checked.
+  - Explanation: The note about HTML validation only occurs on the Fedora dev install and does not seem critical.
+  The HTML version of the manual is able to be validated on other platforms.

+---

+## win-builder results

+`devtools::check_win_devel()` result:

+**Test environment:** x86_64-w64-mingw32 (64-bit)

+**0 errors ✔ | 0 warnings ✔ | 0 notes ✖ **

+---

+## revdepcheck results

+We checked one reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

+ * We saw 0 new problems
+ * We failed to check 0 packages